swaptacular/swpt_accounts/protocol.rst

    are met, an account SHOULD be removed (or at least marked as deleted) from the server's database:

-   1. The account is "scheduled for deletion".
+   * The account is "scheduled for deletion".

-   2. The account has no prepared transfers that await finalization.
+   * The account has no prepared transfers that await finalization.

-   3. Enough time has passed since account's creation. [#creation-date]_
+   * Enough time has passed since account's creation. [#creation-date]_

-   4. Account's configuration have not been updated for some time.
+   * Account's configuration have not been updated for some time.
      [#config-delay]_

-   5. it is very unlikely that amount bigger that ``negligible_amount`` will be lost if the account is removed from server's database.
+   * It is very unlikely that amount bigger that ``negligible_amount`` will be lost if the account is removed from server's database.

    If those condition are *not met*, accounts SHOULD NOT be removed.
 Some time after an account has been removed from the